 I would recommend that you don’t add additional exercise to a physically demanding job or lifestyle unless you have specific goals and you want nice biceps for those girls and all that good stuff.
 Then maybe you go do some bicep curls afterward haha.

 But the best way to stick with…I shouldn’t even call it an exercise program.
 The best way to be healthy is to make your lifestyle your exercise program.
 Do the things you enjoy.
 If you like biking, hiking, going out and hiking to go hunting, those kinds of things, that is exercise.
 That is the way it works.

-I actually tone down my exercise routines when I’m real busy with the house, building the house and working on stuff.
-It’s just too much to work out and then spend a full day working on the house, because I’m burning a ton of calories and getting plenty of exercise already.
+I actually tone down my exercise routines when I’m really busy with the house, building the house and working on stuff.
+It’s just too much to work out and then spend a full day working on the house because I’m burning a ton of calories and getting plenty of exercise already.